backstage/backstage/docs/overview/roadmap.md

 Material-UI v4 is still the officially supported version of MUI in Backstage.
 While we have heard that adopters have had success using MUI 5, this is still an untested path with known bugs.
-The goal of this initiative is to iron out any remaining issues of gaps, and then provide a green light for migration to MUI 5.
+The goal of this initiative is to iron out any remaining issues or gaps, and then provide a green light for migration to MUI 5.

 ### Configuration Improvements